What is Priligy (Dapoxetine)?

 Priligy contains the active ingredient Dapoxetine which is a selective serotonin reuptake inhibitor (SSRI).
 It works by increasing the neurotransmitter serotonin in the nervous system, which in turn helps to increase the time it takes to ejaculate.
-Although SSRIs are primarily used to treat depression, they do have a useful side effect of delay ejaculation and Priligy is specifically designed to treat Premature Ejaculation.
+Although SSRIs are primarily used to treat depression, they do have a useful side effect of delayed ejaculation and this treatment is specifically designed to treat Premature Ejaculation.

 How do I take Priligy?

-- The Initial dose of Priligy 30mg, should be taken approximately 1-3 hours before sexual activity
+- The Initial dose of 30mg, should be taken approximately 1-3 hours before sexual activity

 - If not effective it can be increased to a maximum of 60mg daily as a single dose, provided the 30mg dose has not caused any side effects